 I have always been a teacher’s pet, but it turns out that Renee gave me a failing grade on teaching Focus, Self-Control, a Good Recall and Basic Obedience.
 I had not been helping Kilo as much as I thought.
 Not for lack of good intentions or hard work or good advice, I just needed an objective expert to check on my methods.
 Most of what I was doing worked well.
 However, I needed to make some adjustments in timing and add in a few missing elements or changes.

 What’s wrong with this Picture?

 His obedience and control are not reliable, especially outside the house or under stress.
-I have been showing him food rewards upfront to bribe him and lure him into behaviours or letting him throw tricks and winning looks at me rather than asking him to focus on me, obey and earn everything he wants.
+I have been showing him food rewards (his payment) upfront to bribe him and lure him into behaviours or letting him throw tricks and winning looks at me rather than asking him to focus on me, obey and earn everything he wants.
 I made excuses on certain key things- “he’s not a working breed so he has trouble learning words and working at a distance”, “pugs can be stubborn”, “he had a bad experience”.

 The Power of Yes

 Renee trains all her dogs using positive reinforcement training, a gentle and humane approach to training that builds a healthy and trusting relationship with your dog.

 “One of the key components to understanding the use of positive reinforcement training is understanding the psychology of the dog.
 Many people don’t understand why a puppy is growling when they are playing tug, they don’t understand why their dog is taking things and running away.
 So a lot of what I try to explain to people is what is the unique nature of their dog.
 A lot of that can be based on their breed or mix of breed, what that dog was selected for like herding, guarding or hunting.”